Minutes

 CITY OF NEZPERCE, IDAHO

-MINUTES OF THE SPECIAL MEETING OF THE NEZPERCE CITY COUNCIL OF THE CITY OF NEZPERCE, IDAHO, HELD ON August 21, 2025.
+MINUTES OF THE REGULAR MEETING OF THE NEZPERCE CITY COUNCIL OF THE CITY OF NEZPERCE, IDAHO, HELD ON November 10, 2025

 PLEDGE OF ALLEGIANCE